Shindara28/Blue-Team---Codeverse-Cybersecurity-Project/Logs/Attackers IP addresses.md

 ## Observed Internal IP Addresses

-During traffic analysis, the following internal IP addresses were observed generating or participating in anomalous network activity.
-These hosts were reviewed as part of the investigation to identify unusual TCP behavior and discovery traffic.
+During traffic analysis, the following internal hosts were observed generating anomalous network activity.
+They have been labeled as Suspicious Host 1–5 for tracking and further investigation.

 | IP Address       | Role / Observation Summary                         |
 |------------------|----------------------------------------------------|